turingschool/mod-0-curriculum/session5/index.md

 - Solid understanding of creating repository, pushing to repository, cloning repository, and forking repository (average mastery scores above 4)
 - More breakout rooms! :)
+- Nice work with pull requests on GitHub

 ### Follow-Ups From Feedback